• Call Contact

 In a recent article, “How many Good Delivery gold bars are in all the London Vaults?….including the Bank of England vaults“, I considered how much gold is actually in the London Gold Market, and highlighted how the amount of gold stored in the London wholesale market has fallen noticeably in recent years.
 That article highlighted … Continue Reading arrow

-The London Bullion Market And International Gold Trade
+The London Bullion Market & International Gold Trade

-The London Bullion Market And International Gold Trade
+The London Bullion Market & International Gold Trade

 • date